-Portuguese law - the Industrial Property Code (approved by Decree-Law No. 36/2003 of 5 March 2003), which came into force on 1 July 2003 - provides for the protection of several categories of industrial property rights, namely patents, utility models, topographies of semiconductor products, industrial designs or models, trademarks, names and emblems of establishment, logos and designations of origin and geographical indications.
+The Industrial Property Code (approved by Decree-Law No. 36/2003 of 5 March 2003), which came into force on 1 July 2003, provides for the protection of several categories of industrial property rights, namely patents, utility models, topographies of semiconductor products, industrial designs or models, trademarks, names and emblems of establishment, logos and designations of origin and geographical indications.

-Trade secrets are not specifically provided for in the Industrial Property Code; however, the infringement of undisclosed information is deemed to be an unlawful administrative offence of unfair competition, which is similar to the concept of trade secret.

-The Medicines Act lays down regulatory exclusivity regarding medicinal products protected by a patent.
+The Industrial Property Code does not specifically contemplate trade secrets; however, the infringement of undisclosed information is deemed to be an unlawful administrative offence of unfair competition, which is similar to the concept of trade secret.
+Separate from the Industrial Property Code, the Medicines Act lays down regulatory exclusivity regarding medicinal products protected by a patent.